Fox-Cod/WebSite/README.md

 ## Technologies Used

 - React.js
-- JSX
 - Express
 - Node.js
 - Sequelize
+- MySQL

 ## How to Use

+Install Node.js to work with npm.

+Export the project to any folder

+Import the table into our database MySQL (the name must be pepp).

+Open 2 terminals, one for BackEnd folder and the other for FrontEnd and write the following

+1. Frontend Terminal: npm run dev
+2. Backend terminal: npm start

+PS:
 1. Clone the repository.
 2. Install dependencies using npm.
+4. Install the table in the database MySQL (the table should be called pepp).
-3. Start the server.
+5. Start the server.
-4. Access the website and start using its functionality.
+6. Access the website and start using its functionality.

 ## Contributing to the Project